Collings A Esme - Brighton

 that as time went on, the quarrels between the two partners became more

 and more frequent.
 Financial problems were also placing a strain on the partners' business relationship.
 Around 1888, William Friese Greene arranged for electricity to be supplied to the branch establishment at 92 Piccadilly, so that photographic portraits could be taken by electric light in an underground studio.
 Friese Greene contracted the London Electric Light Company to supply a specially strong current of 4,000 candle power at the Piccadilly studio.
 When Friese Greene refused to pay the electricity bill, the London Electric Light Company threatened to sue the firm of Friese Greene & Collings.
 William Friese Greene responded by making a counter-claim against the London Electric Light Company.
 Friese Green argued that the electric supply had had not been satisfactory and, as a result, the studio had suffered a loss of business.
 The weekly receipts at the Piccadilly studio had fallen from 80 pounds sterling a week to about 20.
 Ray Allister (Muriel Forth), William Friese Greene's biographer, believed that the threatened legal battle with the electric light company and the perceived financial mismanagement by Friese Greene caused Arthur Collings to quit the partnership : "Esme Collin(g)s apparently thought there was another explanation for the reduced takings, blamed Friese-Greene, quarrelled so violently that the partnership split up" ('Friese-Greene: Close-up of an Inventor', page 61.)
 After the partnership of Friese Greene & Collings was dissolved in May 1888, the firm's studios were divided between the two photographers.
-Arthur Albert Collings (who by this date had assumed the artistic sounding name of A. Esme Collings) with the financial support of his older brother, James Whyte Collings, took over the running of the studio at 69 New Bond Street.
+Arthur Albert Collings (who by this date had assumed the artistic sounding name of A. Esme Collings) and with the financial support of his older brother, James Whyte Collings, he took over the running of the studio at 69 New Bond Street.
 James White (Whyte) Collings, who was still in the printing trade, seems to have been a sleeping partner in the photography firm of J. W. & A. E. Collins.
 In the 1890 Post Office Directory for London, the studio at 69 New Bond Street appears under the name of Whyte Collings Ltd, which is probably a condensed form of James Whyte Collings & A. Esme Collings Ltd. Arthur's brother, James Whyte Collings **, established his own London studio at 404 Oxford Street around 1889.
 Subsequently, James Whyte Collings opened a second studio at 53 High Street, Kensington.
 In 1890, James Whyte Collings sold his Kensington studio to the London photographer Mark Vivian (born c1850, Hackney).
 By this date, James White (Whyte) Collings had given up his interest in photography and was concentrating on his printing business.
 James Collings allowed his younger brother Arthur to take control of the London studio at 69 Bond Street.
 By the end of 1890, the studio at 69 New Bond Street and the branch studio at 69 Western Road, Hove were both under the ownership of Arthur Esme Collings Limited. |

-| **James White Collings (also known as James Whyte Collings) was born in 1851 at Weston-Super-Mare.
+**James White Collings (also known as James Whyte Collings) was born in 1851 at Weston-Super-Mare.
 He established his own printing business in London and in 1880 he married Mary Ann Roberts (born c1852 Camberwell).
-Around 1887, James Collings joined his younger brother, Arthur Esme Collings, in the portrait photography business.
+Around 1887, James Collings joined his younger brother, Arthur Esme Collings, in his portrait photography business.
 By 1891, James White Collings had returned to his printing business and in the 1901 census he is recorded in Battersea as a "Printer", aged 50.
 James White Collings died at the age of 59 in the Wandsworth district of London in 1910. |

 [ABOVE] The photographic studios run by the firm of Friese Greene & Collings as detailed on the reverse of a cabinet portrait (c1887).
 The partners in the firm of Friese Greene & Collings are given as William Friese Greene (1855-1921), James Whyte Collings (1851-1910) and Arthur Albert Collings (1859-1936).
 When the partnership was dissolved in May 1888, the studios were distributed to the three former partners.
-The studio at 69 New Bond Street, London, went to the Collings brothers who traded under the name of Whyte- Collings Ltd. (see below) and the studio at 92 Piccadilly, London, was retained by William Friese Greene |
+The studio at 69 New Bond Street, London, went to the Collings brothers who traded under the name of Whyte- Collings Ltd. (see below) and the studio at 92 Piccadilly, London, was retained by William Friese Greene. |

 [ABOVE] A cabinet portrait of Miss Evelyn J. Propert taken at the London studio of Friese Greene & Collings of 69 New Bond Street and 92 Piccadilly, London (c1887).
 Evelyn Jessica Propert (born c1869, London) was the daughter of Mary Jessica Hughes (born c1836, Worcestershire) and Dr John Lumsden Propert (1834-1902), a physician, art critic and amateur artist.
 Evelyn's brother Walter Archibald Propert (born 1867, Marylebone, London) was a physician and an authority on the Russian ballet.
-Evelyn married Francis Algernon Govett (born 1858, eEham, Surrey), a wealthy stockbroker, in 1896. |
+Evelyn Jessica Propert married Francis Algernon Govett (born 1858, Egham, Surrey), a wealthy stockbroker, in 1896. |

-[ABOVE] The trade plate of Whyte- Collings Ltd. of 69 New Bond Street, London, taken from the reverse of a cabinet portrait (c1889).
+[ABOVE] The trade plate of Whyte-Collings Ltd. of 69 New Bond Street, London, taken from the reverse of a cabinet portrait (c1889).
 The firm of Whyte- Collings Ltd. was created after the dissolution of the photographic firm of Friese Greene & Collings in May 1888.
 The studio at 69 New Bond Street, London, was owned by James Whyte Collings (1851-1910) and his younger brother Arthur Albert Collings (1859-1936). |

-[ABOVE] A cabinet portrait from the studio of Whyte- Collings Ltd. of 69 New Bond Street, London (c1889).The subject is possibly a sister of Evelyn Jessica Propert (born c1869, London) pictured above.
+[ABOVE] A cabinet portrait from the studio of Whyte-Collings Ltd. of 69 New Bond Street, London (c1889).The subject is possibly a sister of Evelyn Jessica Propert (born c1869, London) pictured above.
 Evelyn Propert's sisters were Isabel Rose Propert (born 1865, London) and Helen Dawes Propert (born 1870, London), daughters of Mary Hughes and John Lumsden Propert (1834-1902), a physician, art critic and amateur artist. |

-| Arthur Esme Collings in Brighton & Hove |
+Arthur Esme Collings in Brighton & Hove |

 [ABOVE] A cabinet portrait from the studio of A. Esme Collings of 69 Western Road, Brighton and 69 New Bond Street, London (1890).